 Charges, tariff and payments

-Overseas visitors with travel insurance will be required to pay for their treatment and then claim back from their insurer when returning home unless the insurer provides a guarantee of payment.
+Overseas Visitors with travel insurance will be required to pay for their treatment and then claim back from their insurer when they return home, unless the Insurance company provides a Guarantee of Payment.

-In line with the current Department of Health regulations Overseas visitors treated from the EEA without a European Health Insurance Card will be charged 100% of tariff cost and NON EEA Overseas visitors 150% of tariff cost.
+In line with the Current Government Regulations overseas visitors treated from the EEA without a European Health Insurance Card or PRC (Temporary Certificate) will be charged 100% tariff cost and Non-EEA overseas visitors 150% of tariff cost.

-Payments will be taken from admitted overseas patients at the earliest opportunity at a rate of:
+Payments will be taken from overseas patients at the earliest opportunity.

-A final invoice will be raised upon discharged and any over payment refunded or under payment requested from the patient.
+A final invoice will be raised upon discharge and any over or under payment or refund due will be arranged with the patient at this time.

 The current Department of Health Regulations for charging overseas patients can be found at: